 Boom Island Park

-Want to back yourself some scenic and peaceful views of the Mississippi River and the Minneapolis skyline?
-Head to Boom Island Park, relax, and enjoy the view!
+Enjoy a backdrop of scenic and peaceful views of the Mississippi River and the Minneapolis skyline at Boom Island Park.
+Located just across the river from downtown via the Plymouth Avenue Bridge, the park is the perfect spot to sit, relax, and enjoy the view!

-If you’re just looking to relax with your friends or family, there are plenty of picnic areas and great views of Saint Anthony Falls.
-So, gather everyone up and head out to the waterfront!
+For some fun on the water, Boom Island Park offers boat launching spots and canoe rentals.
+Or, if you’re just looking to relax with your friends or family ashore, there are plenty of picnic areas and great views of Saint Anthony Falls.
+So, gather everyone up and stake out your spot on the waterfront!

 Chain of Lakes Regional Park

 With almost two dozen lakes within Minneapolis city limits, it’s fair to say that Minneapolitans like to enjoy the water.
-The crowning jewel?
-The Chain of Lakes Regional Park.
+And the crowning jewel of the “City of Lakes”?
+Chain of Lakes Regional Park.
+Located just 30 minutes northeast of the city center, the park is the perfect location to escape the town for some outdoor fun.

-The family-friendly Chain of Lakes Regional Park is a great spot to visit year round.
-In summer, visitors can take to the hiking and biking trails for a walk or bike ride around its lakes.
+The family-friendly Chain of Lakes Regional Park is a great spot to visit year-round.
+In summer, the ideal season to visit Minneapolis for many travelers, visitors can take to the hiking trails and biking trails for a walk or bike ride around its lakes.
 In winter, the park features ice rinks and cross-country ski trails.

 Lake Harriet Park

-Are you a fan of sailing or getting out on the water in general?
-You might want to add Lake Harriet Park to your Minneapolis itinerary.
+If you’re a fan of sailing or just getting out on the water, be sure to add Lake Harriet Park to your Minneapolis itinerary.
+As it’s just 15 minutes from the city center, the park is an easy addition to any Minnesota vacation plan.

 If you want to get out on the water but don’t have a boat, you can rent kayaks, canoes, and paddle boards from the beaches along the shore of Lake Harriet.